mahaichuan/Versatile-Image-Compression/README.md

 # Versatile-Image-Compression

-This repo provides the official implementation of "[iWave++](https://ieeexplore.ieee.org/document/9204799)".
+This repo provides the official implementation of "[End-to-End Optimized Versatile Image Compression With Wavelet-Like Transform](https://ieeexplore.ieee.org/document/9204799)".

 Accepted by IEEE TPAMI.